jatanloya/extrasensory-dp/README.md

 Please note that training models with differential privacy on ARM architectures (e.g. Apple Silicon) can result in run-time errors (due to Opacus).

-We have thus provided the experiment configuration files, trained models, and data used for generating visualizations shown in the project report.
+We have thus provided the experiment configuration files, trained models, and data used for generating visualizations shown in the project report: [Link to zipped data](https://drive.google.com/file/d/11F7eC4ae_Sv3k-eh6o9JSAuhkdO33Kwp/view?usp=share_link).

 We have also provided a [Jupyter notebook](https://github.com/jatanloya/extrasensory-dp/blob/main/extrasensorypytorch.ipynb) for experimenting with the code:
 <a target="_blank" href="https://colab.research.google.com/github/jatanloya/extrasensory-dp/blob/main/extrasensorypytorch.ipynb">